scp756-221/course-site/docs/a7/page.md

 Our scenario for this exercise is that you and Other Dev have been assigned to add a new feature to the music service, an "original artist" field.
 The current service just stores a single artist for every song title but many songs have been performed by more than one artist.
 This feature adds a new field to the song record to store the artist who performed the song previously.
 This design is rudimentary and far from adequate (we'd need to able to store an arbitrary number of previous artists) but it is sufficient for this assignment.

-The music API currently has three calls:
+The music microservice API currently has three calls:

 * `/` [HTTP POST]: Create a record with an artist name and song title.
 * `/<music_id>` [HTTP GET]: Read the record for the song identified by `<music_id>`, returning its artist name and song title.